 If you have had a Habitual DWI / drunk driving convictions, a consequence may have been a permanent ban on your driving privileges.
 The North Carolina state legislature has recently enacted a new law effective December 1, 2009 that makes it possible to petition to reinstate a driver's license that has been permanently revoked.

 To effectively navigate the process, hire a qualified attorney.
-At the Charlotte Law Office of Christopher A. Connelly, we provide over 25 years of personal representation to residents and visitors facing DWI charges and are at risk of losing their driver's license, and those that have had a license revoked or suspended.
+At the Charlotte Law Office of Christopher A. Connelly, we provide personal representation to residents and visitors facing DWI charges and are at risk of losing their driver's license, and those that have had a license revoked or suspended.

 If your driver's license has been revoked due to DWI or a major traffic violation, contact our Charlotte office to arrange for a consultation with a skilled criminal defense lawyer.

-Attorney Chris Connelly offers the knowledge and competency you need to effectively restore your driving privileges, especially if you have a commercial driver's license (CDL).
+Attorney Chris Connelly offers the knowledge and competency you need, and can fight to restore your driving privileges, especially if you have a commercial driver's license (CDL).

 Effective Representation at DMV Hearings